openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 Variance is how subtyping between class types relates to subtyping between class member signatures (types of parameters, return type).

-Variance for generic type arguments is described in :ref:`Type Argument Variance`.

 Variance can be of three kinds:

 -  Invariance,